Wanja01YT/standoff2-mockupmaker/README.md

 # Standoff 2 Mockup Maker
-A tool to create mockups of the Standoff 2 UI.
-[Web-Version of the Tool](https://wanja01yt.github.io/standoff2-mockupmaker/)
+A tool to create mockups of the Standoff 2 UI. \n [Web-Version of the Tool](https://wanja01yt.github.io/standoff2-mockupmaker/)

 ### Usage